torchmd/torchmd-net/docs/source/models.rst

 Training on relative energies
 -----------------------------

-It might be useful to train the model on relative energies but then make produce total energies when running inference.
+It might be useful to train the model on relative energies but then make the model produce total energies when running inference.
 TorchMD-Net supports this via a combination of a Dataset option and the :py:mod:`torchmdnet.priors.Atomref` prior.
 To enable this behavior you must:

 When training: